Performing Rights Organization (PRO)

 When an ISWC is written or printed the letters ISWC shall precede it.
 For ease of reading only, hyphens and dots may be used as separators.

 The ISWC cannot appear on the musical work (the intangible creation) itself.
-It should however be printed on all correspondence pertaining to the work to which it has been allocated.
-The ISWC should always be printed in type large enough to be easily legible.
+It should, however, be printed on all correspondence pertaining to the work to which it has been allocated.
+The ISWC should always be printed in a type large enough to be easily legible.
 The ISWC should also be printed along with the copyright notice.

-Symphonic Distribution doesn't hand out ISWC's as we don't have access to this information for every songwriter.
+Please note: Symphonic does not provide ISWCs, as we don't have access to this information for every songwriter.

 Comments